vEnhance/web.evanchen.cc/input/techspeech.md

 ---
-title: plz learn code
-header: Speech on why coding is important
+title: Speech on why coding is important
-menu-position: 60
 ---

 Are you scared by watching Evan's fingers repeatedly smashing